-- In Transmit mode (SDD = 1) shifting starts only if the transmit buffer has been loaded (SRDY = 1). - Setting SIR-bit loads the contents of the shift register into the receive buffer (synchronous 8-bit mode only). - In MCL modes, writing a 0 to SIR generates a start condition and writing a 1 generates a stop condition.
+- In transmit mode (SDD = 1) shifting starts only if the transmit buffer has been loaded (SRDY = 1). - Setting SIR bit loads the contents of the shift register into the receive buffer (synchronous 8-bit mode only). - In MCL modes, writing a 0 to SIR generates a start condition and writing a 1 generates a stop condition.

-5.3.4.12 Serial Interface Control Register 2 (SIC2)
+6.3.4.13 Serial Interface Control Register 2 (SIC2)

 Auxiliary register address: 'A'hex

-Bit 3 Bit 2 Bit 1 Bit 0
+SIC2

+MSM

+SM1

+SM0

+SDD

-SIC2 MSM SM1 SM0 SDD Reset value: 1111b
+Reset value: 1111b

-Modular Stop Mode modula ecop
+Modular Stop Mode

-MSM MSM = 1, modulator stop mode disabled (output masking off) MSM = 0, modulator stop mode enabled (output masking on) - used in modulation modes for generating bit-streams which are not submultiples of 8 bits.
+MSM = 1, modulator stop mode disabled (output masking off)

+MSM = 0, modulator stop mode enabled (output masking on) - used in modulation modes for generating bit streams which are not sub multiples of 8 bit.